Hutchinson-Lab/Data-Augmentation-Approaches-for-Satellite-Imagery/README.md

 # Sat-CutMix & Sat-SlideMix
 Both Sat-CutMix and Sat-SlideMix are inspired by [CutMix](https://arxiv.org/abs/1905.04899).
 Sat-CutMix is a mixing method in which, for every image in the batch, the batch image is mixed with another image within the batch to produce a mixed image and label.
 Sat-SlideMix, on the other hand, rolls every image in the batch along its height or width axis and maintains the same label.

-Implementing either method is straightforward and simply requires a call to the method prior to running data through the model, as shown below.
-See Sat-CutMix.ipynb or Sat-SlideMix.ipynb for working examples.
+Implementing either method is straightforward and simply requires a call to either of the methods prior to running data through the model, as shown below.
+See [Mixers.ipynb](Mixers.ipynb) for working examples.

 ```
 from from src.mixing import sat_cutMix, sat_slideMix

-# Define either Sat-CutMix or Sat-SlideMix
+# Instantiate either Sat-CutMix or Sat-SlideMix
-mixer = sat_cutMix(num_classes, satcutmix_alpha, sat_num_pairs, regression)  # set regression to True for regresssion and False for classification
+mixer = sat_cutMix(num_classes, satcutmix_alpha, sat_num_pairs, regression)
 # mixer = sat_slideMix(num_classes, satslidemix_beta, sat_num_pairs, regression)

-for i, data in enumerate(trainloader, 0):
+for imgs, labels in dataloader:
-        # get the inputs; data is a list of [inputs, labels]
-        inputs, labels = data
-        inputs, labels = mixer(inputs, labels)
+        mixed_imgs, mixed_labels = mixer(imgs, labels)

-        # zero the parameter gradients
-        optimizer.zero_grad()

-        # forward + backward + optimize
-        outputs = net(inputs)
+        outputs = net(mixed_imgs)
-        loss = criterion(outputs, labels)
-        loss.backward()
-        optimizer.step()
 ```

 # Sat-Trivial